 # Expected output: Powers of 2 up to 2^4: [ 1 2 4 8 16]

-allows us to collect the results computed in each loop iteration, even though we don't know the final number of iterations (defined by n
+Here, tf.TensorArray allows us to collect the results computed in each loop iteration, even though we don't know the final number of iterations (defined by n) when the graph is built.
+The dynamic_size=True argument allows the array to grow as needed.

 In some rarer cases, particularly when dealing with operations that have side effects (like writing files, printing, or specific stateful ops), you might need to explicitly state that one operation must execute before another, even if there isn't a direct data dependency (i.e., the output of one is not an input to the other).
-This is achieved using tf.control_dependencies
+This is achieved using tf.control_dependencies.

-# Conceptual example (often handled implicitly by AutoGraph)
+# Example (often handled implicitly by AutoGraph)

 with tf.control_dependencies([op_a, op_b]):